-Cucumber supports several DI frameworks, which includes Pico Container, Spring, and Guice.
-Independent of programming language, DI technique works on the principle of “handover the service” to a dependent object rather than finding a service.
+Cucumber supports several DI frameworks, which include Pico Container, Spring, and Guice.
+Independent of programming language, the DI technique works on the principle of “handover the service” to a dependent object rather than finding a service.
 The workaround is to share the state to leverage the DI potential.
 Additionally, using DI with Cucumber has several benefits:

 Mentioned below are the dependencies that can be used in a Cucumber framework for Spring DI Integration:

 @ComponentScan: With Spring, we use the @ComponentScan annotation along with @Configuration annotation to specify the packages we want to scan. @ComponentScan tells Spring to scan the current package and all its sub-packages without arguments.

 @Primary: @Primary should be used in conjunction with @Bean / @Autowired.
 This would indicate which bean should be given higher preference when multiple beans of the same type are present.

 @Qualifier: @Qualifier should be used in conjunction with @Autowired always.
 This would indicate the bean name that needs to be @Autowired in case of multiple beans with the same type are present in the application context (for the Springtoautowire by name).